-The proposed pipeline is a 5.5 km high pressure 300mm diameter gas pipeline between the North Paaratte Production Station (NPPS) and the MFCT wellsite.
-The proposed pipeline will allow gas to be transported to wells for injection for gas storage, and then from the wells to the Iona Gas Plant for reprocessing and export.
+The proposed pipeline is: a 5.3 km high pressure 300mm diameter gas pipeline between the North Paaratte Production Station (NPPS) and the Mylor, Fenton Creek and Tregony (MFCT) wellsite.
+The proposed pipeline will allow natural gas or hydrogen or a blend of both to be transported to wells for injection for gas storage, and then from the wells to the Iona Gas Storage Facility for reprocessing and export.

-Information regarding the proposed pipeline, including the processes that will be followed for obtaining required approvals and details of how [insert name of proponent] proposes to consult with you is also attached.
+\Information regarding the proposed pipeline, including the processes that will be followed for obtaining required approvals and details of how [insert name of proponent] proposes to consult with you is also attached.

-Information regarding the proposed pipeline, including the processes that will be followed for obtaining required approvals and details of how [insert name of proponent] proposes to consult with you was given to you with the notice of intention to enter land for survey issued on: [insert date that written notice of intention to enter land for survey was given to owner or occupier under section 19 of the Act]
+\Information regarding the proposed pipeline, including the processes that will be followed for obtaining required approvals and details of how [insert name of proponent] proposes to consult with you was given to you with the notice of intention to enter land for survey issued on: [insert date that written notice of intention to enter land for survey was given to owner or occupier under section 19 of the Act]

-[delete the statement that does not apply]
+[\delete the statement that does not apply]

-Signature of the proponent:
+Signature of the proponent: .....